hexpass/generator/README.md

 English | [简体中文](./README.zh-CN.md)

 ## Introduction
-HexPass generator is a **Memoryable** secure password generator.
+HexPass Generator is a **Memoryable** secure password generator.

-HexPass generator uses the local browser to generate passwords.
+HexPass Generator uses the local browser to generate passwords.
 Without web server , you can disconnect the network to use.
 It does not store and send any password information.

 ## Usage
 You can use the [Online App](https://hexpass.github.io/generator/) deployed on GitHub Pages.
 If you like self-hosting, you can build it yourself.